tst2005/love-modular/README.md

 The problem is it's not easy to setup lot of features inside only one functions.
 Each kind of feature needs to use one or more love callbacks.

-# Why using lovemodular ?
+# Why using love modular ?

 It's usefull to make module, and be able to re-used them easily.
 It's also allow to enable/disable module dynamically.